Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

 Documentation and Sharaing: Another learning point was the need for better documentation.
 As the project progressed it became clear that having a centralized place for important information could help avoid confusion.

 Understand Django: Throughout the first release, it became clear that a deeper understanding of Django's core components was essential for this project.
 While most team members had a general grasp of the framework, we faced challenges in leveraging Django's built-in tools and features effectively.
 This led to some inefficiencies and delays when implementing certain features.

-Grading criteria (2 points): Adequate reflection about problems and solutions, clear description with adequate use of language.

 ## Demo